banner-bg

 Why are staff-to-child ratios important?

-While there's no magic number for staff-to-child ratios, in the preschool classroom, less is more.
+Children's early years require a lot of guidance, supervision, instruction, and individual attention.
 By keeping low ratios, teachers can adequately monitor the health and safety of the class.
 They can also form better relationships with each child, allowing them to create more meaningful connections, which will lead to a better understanding of where each child is developmentally.
-Low ratios also make families feel more confident that their children will be safely cared for and receive quality instruction.

 The benefits of low staff-to-child ratios in child care